About the VCV

 Veteran Cycling Victoria (VCV) is the controlling body for Veterans Cycling in Victoria.
 It was set up to cater specifically for the needs of older racing cyclists, many of which felt that the other racing bodies were not doing enough to promote and organise cycling events for older cyclists.

-The VCV has eleven member Victorian clubs with a total membership of approximately 1200, and is affiliated with the Australian Veteran Cycling Council (AVCC).
+The VCV has nine member Victorian clubs with a total membership of approximately 900, and is affiliated with the Australian Veteran Cycling Council (AVCC).
 The AVCC is the umbrella body for Veteran Cycling in Australia, and has affiliates in all Australian states and the ACT.
 The total membership for all Australian states is well over 3000.

 The VCV member clubs each provide one or more delegates that make up the Committee of Management, generally meeting about every two months.
 The AGM is usually towards the end of January each year.

 The VCV actively promotes veteran cycling in Victoria, and also officiates at club organised "Opens" - events organised by a local club to which cyclists from around the state travel to compete, usually in a handicap event, but sometimes "Opens" take other formats, such as age group scratch races.

 Veteran age groups start at 30 for women and men, with the age taken at the start of the year of your birthday.
 For example, if you turn 30 in August 2020 then you are eligible for membership at the start of 2020.
 If you are 58 in November 2020, then you are regarded as being 58 for all of 2020.
 Memberships are no longer available as the VCV ceased operations on 31st December 2020.